Kushalkr19/AI-Agent_kkr/README.md

-# AI Agent Résumé Matcher
+# AI Agent Resume Matcher

-This repository contains an AI‑powered résumé matcher designed to help you tailor your résumé to a specific job description.
+This repository contains an AI‑powered résumé matcher designed to help you tailor your resume to a specific job description.
 It builds upon the original ``resume_matcher.py`` script by incorporating contextual matching alongside keyword overlap and by producing a ranked outline of your résumé with suggestions for incorporating missing keywords.